SerDiuK/dungeon-master/README.md

 - Auth with Logto
 - Map Auth with UserModel

-- Create CharacterModel linked to User and Adventure

 - Create new Adventure
 - Create ChaptersModel for Adventure
 - Save summary of each chapter in Adventure